What is Intent in Android?

 The collaborative nature of Android applications only results in a better user experience.
 The question here is if the intent is for an application that is not present in the device, what’s the next call?

-Some Important Method of Intent and its Description
+Some Important Method of Intent and their Description

 |Context.startActivity()||This is to launch a new activity or get an existing activity to be action.|